simonschmitz2405/Quantitative_trading_competition/README.md

 - Thresholding Type: Specifies the threshold used to classify over or underperformance.
 Two threshold types are implemented:

 - returnRaw: Determines if the return was positive or negative.
     - marketExcessReturn: Compares the return to the respective market return.
     - Weighting: Determines the percentage of winners or losers bought or sold.
 Two weighting options are available:

+- Weighing: Determines in which percentage the streak stocks are bought:
     - Equal Weighting
     - Relative Weighting

 .
 The repository contains the following files: